vik-s/quartz/content/projects/newsletter/long form/Understanding FMCW Radar Technology.md

 status: 🚧
 final title:
 ---
+In this article you will learn:
+- Differences between pulsed and continuous-wave radar
+- Use of doppler effect, beat frequency and frequency modulation in distance measurement.
+- Design of frequency chirps for FMCW radar
+- Radar range versus resolution trade-off

+Read time: X mins
 ## Need for Automotive Safety

 According to the [2023 WHO report](https://iris.who.int/bitstream/handle/10665/375016/9789240086517-eng.pdf?sequence=1), there are over a million worldwide road traffic fatalities every year, with the highest fatalities occurring in the southeast asian region (28% of global).
 It remains the leading cause of death for children and people under 30, and worldwide initiatives have been taken to improve road safety.
 For example, [Vision Zero](https://visionzeronetwork.org/about/what-is-vision-zero/) is a project initiated in the 1990s whose focus is on achieving zero traffic fatalities and injuries through technology, policy, and design.